 Benefits of having your own advanced marketing machine:

 You have more control over your pricing and discounting.
 This will result in a higher average ticket price, fewer discounts and fewer fees to third parties.

 If you are able to boost conversion from website visitors to sales at the right price, the share of direct sales will increase, reducing the dependency on external channels.
 This will strengthen your marketing power and allow you to sell more at lower costs.

 So, what do you think?

 We are very curious about how you see this issue and very open to feedback, so we would love your view on this matter!
-Let us know in the comments below, and if there is anything we can support you with, don’t hesitate to contact our team of experts.
+Let us know, and if there is anything we can support you with, don’t hesitate to contact our team of experts.